George Green Solicitors Banner Image

 Inevitably, not all ventures will work out as planned but proper documentation should provide an appropriate level of clarity as to how deal with such issues as the exit of a manager who is underperforming.

-The dynamic of most businesses will change over time and the most successful business adapt to change.
-We can advise as managers approach retirement where they may be a need to undertake succession planning or where there may be a need to provide an incentive to the next tier of management.
+The dynamic of most businesses will change over time and the most successful business adapts to change.
+We can advise as managers approach retirement where there may be a need to undertake succession planning or where there may be a need to provide an incentive to the next tier of management.